afalenski/frl-wordpress/_pages/data-import-with-all-in-one-template.md

 <li>In this tutorial we'll show you how to import delivery data to FoodChain-Lab via our All-in-one Excel template.</li>
 <li>All data will be entered in one file.</li>
 <li>The All-in-one template can be download from here: <a href="https://github.com/SiLeBAT/BfROpenLabResources/raw/master/GitHubPages/templates/All_In_One_Template.xlsx" target="_blank">https://github.com/SiLeBAT/BfROpenLa...</a></li>
+<li>If you do not want to fill the template yourself, you can download the filled out result of this tutorial from here: <a href="https://github.com/SiLeBAT/BfROpenLabResources/raw/master/GitHubPages/documents/All_In_One_Template_Example.xlsx" target="_blank">https://github.com/SiLeBAT/BfROpenLa...</a></li>
 </ul>
 <h5>1</h5>
 <ul>